microsoft/qsharp-compiler/src/Passes/docs/src/DiscussionDocs/ThoughtsOnQubitManagement.md

   }
 ```

-This case makes it hard to analyse which qubits stays in scope and which are escaping.
-We note that we have two scopes where qubits can escape: The Test function and the for loop.
+This case makes it hard to analyze which qubits stays in scope and which are escaping.
+We note that we have two scopes where qubits can escape: The `Test` operation and the `for` loop.

 Analysing and providing garantuees on the whether a qubit is in use is the core problem that either needs to be solved in the QIR or the frontend.